fxnlabs/function-public-docs/function-network/using-function-network/node-operators/faqs.md

 ### How many models can a single node support?

 A single node should be dedicated to serving one model.
 Sharing a single node's resources across multiple models is not supported and can lead to poor performance.
 This prevents proper resource allocation, and the scheduler may jail and slash your stake as a result.

-### Is the Function Node just a proxy?

-No. While the current `"custom"` backend provider allows the node to act as a proxy to an existing model endpoint, this is just an interim solution to provide maximum flexibility.
-The long-term vision is a native, high-performance inference engine built for distributed inference.

-This engine will use techniques like pipeline parallelism, sharding, and a custom network transport to distribute the load of a single model across many nodes.
-This will allow the network to run massive models that no single operator could run on their own.
-You can read more about this in the [Model Backend Configuration](./configuration/model-backend.md#the-future-custom-inference-engine) documentation.

 ### Is the node software open source?